Enduring Power of Attorney (EPoA)

 They must, however, be over 20 years of age, not bankrupt and not mentally incapable themselves.

-You may choose the same person for both EPAs.
-While you may have only one attorney for your personal care and welfare EPA, you may have more than one for your property EPA as you might want people with different skills to look after specific areas.
+You may choose the same person for both EPoAs.
+While you may have only one attorney for your personal care and welfare EPoA, you may have more than one for your property EPoA as you might want people with different skills to look after specific areas.

 Options of local Lawyers in Gore are: